 Travel to Leon

-The closest airport is Santander and the bus from there to Leon takes approximately 4 hours 30 mins
+Flights Iberia operate direct flights from Barcelona to Leon and the flight takes 1 hour 25mins.
+The closest airport is Santander and the bus from there to Leon takes approximately 4 hours 30 mins.

 From the UK Ryanair fly to/ from Santander from Stansted Airport.